JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

  -3
 ```

 There are many possible uses quite different from the `map` function, such as managing system state.
-For example, there is a version of the `open` function that runs code ensuring that the opened file is eventually closed
+For example, the following code ensures that the opened file is eventually closed.

 ```julia
 open("outfile", "w") do io